-As a Massachusetts employer, you likely going to have new responsibilities under the Paid Family and Medical Leave (PFML) law.
+As a Massachusetts employer, you likely have responsibilities under the Paid Family and Medical Leave (PFML) law.
 Learn more about those responsibilities as of the law's effective date of Oct.
-1, 2019, through the first quarterly reporting due by Jan.
-31, 2020, and into the future.
+1, 2019.

 Step 1: Learn about Massachusetts' Paid Family and Medical Leave